pboutinaud/SHIVA_PVS/README.md

 For multi-modal models trained with T1 + FLAIR images, the models were trained with FLAIR images coregistered to the T1 and added as a second channel: 160 × 214 × 176 x 2 voxels.

 The segmentation can be computed as the average of the inference of several models (depending on the number of folds used in the training for a particular model).
-The resulting segmentation is an image with voxels values in [0, 1] (proxy for the probability of detection of WMH) that must be thresholded to get the actual segmentation.
+The resulting segmentation is an image with voxels values in [0, 1] (proxy for the probability of detection of PVS) that must be thresholded to get the actual segmentation.
 A threshold of 0.5 has been used successfully but that depends on the preferred balance between precision and sensitivity.

 To access the models :
 * v2/T1.PVS : is a segmentation Unet-like model with residual blocks trained from transfert learning from other models (e.g. T2->CMB).
 It is able to segment PVS from T2 images if they are preprocessed with inverted voxels inside the brain mask.
 It was trained with Tensorflow  2.9.1 used with Python 3.9, indiviudal models are stored in the Tensorflow "SavedModel" format to avoid the H5 compatibility problems mentionned below.